 For example, a quick push-in can create a sense of surprise.
 While a slow dolly can create tension and build suspense.
 Understanding how each camera movement impacts the emotion of the scene can go a long way in rounding out the narrative of your story.

-In the end, it’s the little details that help reinforce your narrative and bring even more power to your story.
+In the end, the little details help reinforce your narrative and bring even more power to your story.
 While camera movement shouldn’t be overused, interweaving strategic moments of movement can add depth to your storytelling.